 There is also material in Mystery identifying modern-day Assyria—they “settled in central Europe, and the Germans, undoubtedly, are, in part, the descendants of the ancient Assyrians,” Mr. Armstrong wrote.37

 There are the many other “lesser” changes the wcg made, as we have discussed in the last two chapters.
 When Tkachism altered the Elohim definition in 1986, their new understanding contradicted the definition found in Mystery of the Ages on pages 50, 94 and 135.
-Their revised 1986 teaching on the human spirit, as it differs from the animal brain, is different from Mr. Armstrong’s explanation on pages 104, 105, 109 and 237 of Mystery of the Ages.
+Their revised 1986 teaching on the human spirit differs from Mr. Armstrong’s explanation on how it is different from the animal brain, found on pages 104, 105, 109 and 237 of Mystery of the Ages.
 In February 1987, editors removed all references in its holy day booklet to the Israelites killing the Passover lamb on the evening of the 14th of Nisan.
-This too contradicted what Mr. Armstrong wrote in Mystery on the bottom of page 53.
+This too contradicted what Mr. Armstrong wrote in Mystery at the bottom of page 53.

 All these changes, all these massive cuts in literature, happened before mid-1988.
 One could hardly describe this as a slow awakening to a new understanding.
 These men were pushing their program just as hard and as fast as they possibly could without revealing their full intentions.